Virginia Woolf’s first novel The Voyage Out tells the story of a young woman’s journey of self-discovery on her father’s ship in South America.

 “This English novel, by an English writer, gives promise in its opening chapters of much entertainment.
 Later, the reader is disappointed.
 That the author knows her London in its most interesting aspects–those in which members of Parliament and their coterie of relatives and friends are the active figures–there can be no doubt.
 But aside from a certain cleverness–which, being all in one key, palls on one after going through a hundred pages of it–there is little in this offering to make it stand out from the ruck of mediocre novels which make far less literary pretension.
 As for the story itself, it is painfully lacking, both in coherency and narrative interest…These people all talk smartly, and one rather wonders what it is all about, for it does not seem to get anywhere in particular….So the story maunders on, and the fact that it is crowded with incident, most of it futile, and that the clever talk by every one continues in a confusing cataract in every chapter, does not save it from becoming extremely tedious.
 ‘The Voyage Out’ is announced as the author’s first novel.
 That fact is the most hopeful thing about it.
 With the cleverness shown here, crude as most of it is, there should be a possibility of something worth while from the same pen in the future.”

-The novel may not have been Virginia Woolf’s best work, but it was a promising first try and served as a valuable learning experience for her later, well-received works such as Mrs. Dalloway and To The Lighthouse.
+The novel may not have been one of Virginia Woolf’s best books, but it was a promising first try and served as a valuable learning experience for her later, well-received works such as Mrs. Dalloway and To The Lighthouse.

 “The Voyage Out”; Virginia Woolf; Oxford University Press; 2009